1100011Dawg/Obsidian_Dawson/School/IB History/Cold War Scinces/The Rise and Fall of T.D Lysenko.md

 **“On his visits to AIPB in Leningrad, the president deliberately emphasizes, before meetings of the scientific workers, his categorical disagreements with the director”
 (Medvedev and Lerner, p.
 66)** Go Back to this 6 reasons

-“How to explain why bourgeois biology values so highly the “theory”
-of intraspecific competition?
-Because it must justify the fact that,
-in the capitalist society, the great majority of people, in a period
-of overproduction of material goods, lives poorly”
-(Medvedev and Lerner, p.
-107)

 “These measures included the
 planting of winter varieties on unplowed stubble in Siberia,
 which caused severe damage to Siberian”